 - Another option is to use Document Inspector, a built-in tool for Microsoft applications, which will identify metadata and give you the option of selectively removing some or all of it.

 On a Mac operating system

-On a Mac operating system, you can remove metadata from a Microsoft Office file by following these steps:
+Remove metadata from a Microsoft Office file on a Mac OS computer by following these steps:

 - Under the Privacy options heading, select Remove personal information from this file on save.

-- The Mac OS X application Preview can show you the metadata of any photo you open.
+The Mac OS X application Preview can show you the metadata of any photo by following these steps:

 - Under Tools, select Show Inspector.
 Use the More Info Inspector (the small "i" tab) to view metadata.